JoshuaVM95/MindUniversity_SecondChallenge_FullStackApp/README.md

 1. Run docker-compose build to create the images for the server, db and client.
 2. Run docker-compose up to start the containers.
 These are 4 containers, server, mysql db for knex, mysql db for the v2 schemas with prisma and the client.

-This will start the server in localhost:3001 and the client in localhost:3000
+This will start the server in localhost:3001 and the client in localhost:3000, in the docker-compose file you will find the super user credentials

 ## Run locally